-Applicant proposes to provide intraexchange (local exchange) switched service (i.e., local dial tone) within all exchanges of the telecommunications utilities and cooperative corporations listed in Appendices A and B to this order.
-Applicant will operate as a reseller of local exchange service.
+Applicant proposes to provide intraexchange (local exchange) switched service (i.e., local dial tone), and non-switched, private line service (dedicated transmission service) within all exchanges of the telecommunications utilities and cooperative corporations listed in Appendices A and B to this order.
+Applicant will operate as a reseller as well as a facilities-based provider of local exchange service.
 Applicant may also purchase unbundled network elements (building blocks), as well as finished services for resale, from other certified carriers.
-Applicant did not request authority to provide intraexchange dedicated transmission service.
-Applicant will not construct its own facilities for intraexchange service.

-Applicant also proposes to provide interexchange switched service (toll) within all exchanges of the telecommunications utilities and cooperative corporations listed in Appendix C to this order.
-Applicant will operate as a reseller of interexchange telecommunications service.
+Applicant also proposes to provide interexchange switched service (toll) and private line service (dedicated transmission service) statewide in Oregon.

+Applicant will operate as a reseller and as a facilities-based provider of interexchange telecommunications service.
 Applicant may also purchase unbundled network elements (building blocks), as well as finished services for resale, from other certified carriers.
-Applicant did not request authority to provide interexchange dedicated transmission service.
-Applicant will not construct its own facilities for interexchange service.

 Operator services are part of switched telecommunications service.
-Applicant will directly provide operator services as defined in OAR 860-032-0001.
+Applicant will not directly provide operator services as defined in OAR 860-032-0001.
 Applicant will not be an "operator service provider" as defined in ORS 759.690(1)(d).
 Commission rule OAR 860-032-0007 and Oregon statute ORS 759.690 establish conditions regarding provision of operator services.